daniel5151/clicky/README.md

 ## Quickstart

+`clicky` is primarily developed and tested on Linux, though it is being written with cross-platform support in mind.
+At some point, I do intend to set up a CI to ensure `clicky` compiles on Windows/macOS, but until that point, please file an issue if `clicky` doesn't compile on your system.

+_Note:_ All scripts and snippets below assume you're running a Unix-like environment.
+If you're on Windows, I recommend using WSL to create/manipulate iPod disk images.

 ### Building `clicky`

 `clicky` uses the standard `cargo` build flow, so running `cargo build --release` should do the trick.